 It’s not that you aren’t ready for kindergarten, oh boy, you are so ready.
-It’s that my Mama heart isn’t ready to let go of the toddler I still catch a glimpse of when I look into your big blue eyes.
+My Mama’s heart isn’t ready to let go of the toddler I still catch a glimpse of when I look into your big blue eyes.

 We’ve shared all your firsts.
 Your first giggle, your first steps, your first words.
 We also shared a lot of other firsts like diaper blowouts, Target tantrums, refusing naps, Mommy meltdowns… you know, all the “fun” firsts.